CookWang1906/CookWang1906/README.md

 ### Recommendations

 When you learn something new, you need to test it out yourself for better information and get use to it.
 Just like me, I test a lot of things and find out what is good for me.
+I don't give a shiot about coding bro

 For Python learners: you don't need to learn all of that.
 You just need to understand the basic and how to advance it.
   - [CSDojo_playlist](https://www.youtube.com/playlist?list=PLBZBJbE_rGRWeh5mIBhD-hhDwSEDxogDg)